-The TSP updates the right-of-way and roadway widths are outlined in Article 5 of the City of Millersburg Land Use

-Development Code (LUDC) to make them consistent with the emphasis on multimodal connectivity.
+The TSP right-of-way and roadway widths are outlined in the City of Millersburg Land Use Development Code (LUDC) to make them consistent with the emphasis on multimodal connectivity.
 The City is expected to continue to follow the adopted Albany Construction Specifications (ACS) for all public construction.